The LSAT (Law School Admission Test) is a standardized test and an integral part of the law school admission process. But is the LSAT the only way?

 Should you use the GRE or LSAT to apply for law school?

 Harvard law school reported they do not prefer one over the other.
 However, annual law school rankings are usually compiled with LSAT scores, it is a bit like deciding to use a .com website over any other domain ending.
 Though you could do both .com websites still hold more credibility for historical reasons.
 The two tests are both standardized but both fundamentally different.
 While the LSAT provides a composite score the GRE is composed of three categories with separate results.
-I suggest you take sample tests and see which type of tests suit you the most.
-Magoosh offers 7-day trials of their preparation materials which you can find here for the GRE and here for the LSAT.
-Just go over there and try it out for free.

 Which is harder, the GRE or the LSAT?